aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 `type`: Required string.
         It represents the helper's data type i.e. statictext, section, table, etc.

-`description`: Required string.
+`description`: Required object with IETF BCP 47 language tags as keys.
+The value of each key is a string that is the human readable description of this helper, provided in every available language,
-               The human readable description of this helper, provided in every available language, and also the text to be displayed in the instrument.
+               and also the text to be displayed in the instrument.

 It may be rendered on the front-end as a header, depending on the helper type i.e. this will be the